 5.Disposing of any waste after an event is usually down to our customers so that is a lot of responsibility being handed over.
 For open public events (unless a large scale festival) there are rarely provisions for compostable materials.
 For the events where we agree to take away any waste with us- we discovered our nearest composting centre for such items is approx 20 miles from our home, and with the best will in the world it is unlikely we are going to make that trip to dispose of the items the items in this way after each event and neither were our customers.

-For the above reasons we opt to use recyclable plastics, which can be recycled along with your standard home curbside recycling, a more realistic options for us and our customers.
-It also ensures we will not be contributing to contaminating any recyclable items by enabling well intentioned consumers placing disposables in the incorrect bins.
+For the above reasons we now opt to use recyclable plastics, which can be recycled along with your standard home curbside recycling, a more realistic options for us and our customers.
+It also ensures we will not be contributing to contamination of any recyclable items by enabling well intentioned consumers placing them in the incorrect bins.
 It also allows us at public event to at least sort our own waste responsibly.